yowainwright/yowainwright.github.io/_posts/2016-07-31-css-content-margins.md

 {% endhighlight %}

 Finally, my perferred approach is to set the margins of properties only once & resetting the preferred width of elements based on the viewport size.
 I do this with calc.
 It works great.
 So for a mobile view I have the width set to `calc(100% - 2rem)` which tells the browser make this element 100% of the viewport width with a margin of 1 on either side.
 You'll find in this approach that the content is always centered & that elements with of 100% can be centered as well.

+I hope you've found this post to be informative.
+Please comment below if you disagree, feel I could've been more clear or have other opinions.

+~Thanks